Where to Stay in Rome: A Complete Guide (for First Timers)

 Here are a few places to stay in Monti that caught our eye (including a place that we stayed at and loved).

-Salotto Monti is a hotel on the third floor of a nondescript office (ish) building right on Via Nazionale, across the street from the heart of Monti, so it’s a bit removed from the action, but within a five minutes walk of it.
+Salotto Monti (Mid-Range – $$): This hotel is on the third floor of a nondescript office (ish) building right on Via Nazionale, across the street from the heart of Monti, so it’s a bit removed from the action, but within a five minutes walk of it.
 Which is exactly where we like to be (we value our sleep).

 From the hotel, you’re a 10-15 minute walk from… almost everything.
 You can walk to the Colosseum and Roman Forum, Piazza Venezia, Trevi Fountain and the Spanish Steps, and Termini Station.